Osteopathic Principles I-III

 Credits 4.0

-This course continues to utilize weekly lectures and laboratory experiences to develop the practical skills necessary to diagnose and treat patients.
-Students will continue to learn how to take a complete history from a patient, including difficult patient encounters.
-The course adds the neurologic examination, continues to cover the pathophysiology, structural-functional disturbances, and examination of the musculoskeletal system, and includes point-of-care-ultrasound hands-on laboratory experience.
-Lectures on the newborn, well-child, and adolescent examinations are introduced.
+This course is the second in a 3-course series and continues to utilize weekly lectures and laboratory experiences to develop the practical skills necessary to diagnose and treat patients.
+Students will continue to learn how to take a complete history from patients across the life cycle, including difficult patient encounters.
+The course focuses on additional body systems in alignment with the anatomical sciences curriculum, continuing to cover the structural-functional disturbances, and the diagnosis and treatment of somatic dysfunction.
+Point-of-care-ultrasound hands-on laboratory experiences are incorporated.
 Normal and abnormal findings are emphasized and illustrated through clinical cases, and students will practice patient care documentation multiple times throughout the course.
-The laboratory sessions reinforce lecture content and additional diagnostic and manipulative treatment procedures will be taught and practiced in the laboratory setting.
 The development of clinical reasoning skills is emphasized, and training is enhanced by guest lecturers, peer table-trainers, osteopathic scholars, and history and physical experiences.
-Students are evaluated by H&P assignments, video quizzes, written examinations, laboratory participation, Standardized Patient Examination (SPE) practical, and two Osteopathic Principles and Practice (OPP) practicals.
+Students are evaluated by history and physical examination assignments, video quizzes, written examinations, laboratory participation, Standardized Patient Examination (SPE) practical, and Osteopathic Principles and Practice (OPP) practicals.

 OCMDG 1533: Osteopathic Principles and Practice III